 - Stewardship of Historic Structures and Landscapes

 In each section, organizations answer self-assessment questions by identifying their current policies and practices as Basic, Good, or Better.
 Each level has performance indicators.
-Performance indicators help your organization determine where it is in meeting a national standard.
+Performance indicators help your organization determine where it is meeting a national standard.
 Performance indicator boxes that your organization is unable to check off at the moment become goals and projects it may want to address.
-Use the STEPS Community online site to help create new policies or forms or watch a webinar recording to gain new information.
 Once your organization is meeting all of the Basic, Good, or Better performance indicators in a section, it earns a Bronze, Silver, or Gold progress certificate.

 View Sample Workbook Pages